saglam/big-rust-preschool/README.md

 ## What is this?

-In this repo I keep pieces of code I write as I try to `wrap` my mind around Rust and its ownership system.
+In this repo I keep pieces of code I write as I try to wrap my mind around Rust and its ownership system and write notes about my findings and experiences here in the `README.md` file.
+It is kind of a blog inside github, which I call a *glog*, which is an accurate name not only in the github + blog sense, but also in the blog + gulag sense.

 As a first goal, I want to solve an IOI2016 problem named `molecules` in Rust, since the solution I have in mind involves a generic algorithm as a subroutine and I will try to implement this subroutine as generally as